Keasbey Memorial Scholarship

 Description

 The Keasbey Memorial Foundation Scholarship (pronounced kays-bee) is a private scholarship supporting graduate study in the UK.
 As stated on the Foundation’s webpage, “American students who receive a Keasbey fellowship are awarded up to two years of full funding, including tuition, fees and living expenses, either to read for a second undergraduate degree or to attend a graduate program at one of the universities with which the Keasbey Foundation is affiliated in the UK.”
-Which US schools are eligible to nominate candidates for the Keasbey rotates by year, such that Wesleyan is able to nominate rising seniors during 2024, 2027, 2030, and so on.
-During the years that we are able to nominate students, our candidates compete with nominees from Bowdoin, Haverford, and Middlebury, travelling to Philadelphia to interview with the Foundation’s selectors in mid-December.
+Which US schools are eligible to nominate candidates for the Keasbey rotates by year, such that Wesleyan is able to nominate rising seniors during certain years.
+We will know for sure which year we are eligible to nominate in during April of the prior year.
+During the years that we are able to nominate students, our candidates compete with nominees from the other nominating schools, travelling to Philadelphia to interview with the Foundation’s selectors in mid-December.
+We can nominate two people in any given year that we nominate.
+The current nomination year is AY 2026-2027, so members of the class of 2027 can consider applying for the Keasbey Scholarship.

 Award